A Fish Out of Water

 “I made that one up myself!” he exclaims amidst their groans.
 Of course he made it up.
 No one else could possibly have.

 It’s not that they don’t appreciate it, really.
-Everyone in the BU Marine Biology faculty knows Chen Hong Yi, the Chinese student with the mad pranking skills and the endless catalogue of bad jokes.
+Everyone in the BU Marine Biology faculty knows Chen Hong Yi, the international student with the mad pranking skills and the endless catalogue of bad jokes.
 He’s infuriating, or he’s fun, depending on who you ask.
 The one thing he never is is boring.

 Boring.
 It gets so boring sometimes.
 You know how it is, when one owns goods in such excess that there is no longer any laudable modesty in pretending there’s nothing there.